SerhatUzbas/Forkify-App/README.md

 MVC architecture allows you render data that is fetched from third party API and add lot of functionality.

+Parcel was used as a bundler for this project.

 Codes are written by me, but the project is not belongs to me.

 This is Jonas Schmedtmann's project which is created for learning purposes.